 CD10 follicle 17×16 cm, trigger shot… I knew it was too late.

-Read somewhere that taking Voltaren every day from trigger to egg retrieval should slow down growth and ovulation.
+Read somewhere that taking Voltaren (a nonsteroidal anti-inflammatory drug (NSAIDs) every day from trigger to egg retrieval should slow down growth and ovulation.
 So I gave it a shot.
 The day before the ER we went to a wedding.
 Constantly I was scared that some dancing would make me ovulate….
 We went in the morning with our DD1, little sunshine.. and look at this miracle, it worked!
 I didn’t ovulate before Egg Retrieval!!

 So once more I had an 8cell Egg Transfer.